OpenDAoC/OpenDAoC-Core/README.md

 _**NOTE:** This walkthrough assumes that you already have an account created on GitLab and have been granted access to Atlas' repos by a senior developer or administrator.
 If you have not done so already, [create an account on Gitlab](http://gitlab.com/) and send your username to an administrator or lead developer._

+### Before You Start

+You will need the following files or permissions before you'll be able to complete this process in its entirety.
+For each of these, please message clait on Discord:

+* Download the latest stable copy of `atlasDB.sql`.
+* Receive the `Developer` role on Discord to access team channels.
+* Obtain access to all team forums on the Atlas freeshard website.

 ### Considerations for IDEs

 Atlas team members are not required to use the same developer tools when working on any DoL-related projects.
 If you already have access to or prefer a certain tool, we encourage you to use what you're most familiar with.
 However, we would like to recommend the following tools: